MFR6340/theenglishextension.org/young-world-4/unit-5: The Story of Chocolate.md

 <a href="https://www.orellfuessli.ch/shop/home/artikeldetails/A1039801520" rel="nofollow">Buy on Orell Füssli</a>
 Also try the Audio book version read by Eric Idle

-### The Candy Bomber, by Michael O. Tunnell
+### ThCharlie Candy Bomber, by Michael O. Tunnell  the Chocolate Factory, by Roald Dahl

 <img src="https://imgur.com/gSBaQBZ.png" width="25%" />

-(Lexile 1130)
+It's impossible to include a list of chocolate-themed books without including this classic tale of a poor boy who wins a golden ticket to enter Willy Wonka's Chocolate Factory.
+Many kids have seen the movie.
+Everyone should read the book.
+(Lexile 81130)

 <a href="https://www.bookdepository.com/Charlie-Chocolate-Factory-Roald-Dahl/9780142410318?ref=grid-view&qid=1665931796298&sr=1-1" rel="nofollow"> Buy on BookDepository</a>
 <a href="https://www.orellfuessli.ch/shop/home/artikeldetails/A1039801520" rel="nofollow">Buy on Orell Füssli</a>
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTgwMzUwNzI2MSwtNjAyODAyNDQ3LDk4Mz
+eyJoaXN0b3J5IjpbNjE3MDM3ODE4LC04MDM1MDcyNjEsLTYwMj
-EwNDMyMV19
+gwMjQ0Nyw5ODMxMDQzMjFdfQ==
 -->